kju-org/kju-org.github.io/API.md

 ## CREATE a message

-Creates a message in the kju platform.
+Creates a message in the kju platform and returns the neccessary tokens for viewing and redeeming responses.

 ```
 Endpoint: /api/message?token=XXX